raguay/TextBarScripts/README.md

 ### Coming Features (Not in any particular order):

-- Editing and adding new scripts.
 - Better colors and theming (partially done).
 - Regular expressions selecting and editing of notes.
 - Storing regular expressions for future use.
-- Add new scripts without having to remove the script store.
 - Make a PopClip, Alfred, LaunchBar, and Dropzone 3 scripts for adding to the notes.
 - Fix the XML errors when saving notes to the server.
 - Undoing after changing notes puts all the notes from the last note into the current note.
 Need to clear out the undo buffer when changing notes.